MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

 Transactional churn prediction helps predict if a customer will no longer purchase your products or services in a given time window.
 You can create new churn predictions on **Intelligence** > **Predictions**.
 Select **My predictions** to see other predictions that you've created.

 > [!TIP]
-> Try the tutorial for a translactional churn prediction using sample data: [Transactional churn prediction (preview) sample guide](sample-guide-predict-transactional-churn.md).
+> Try the tutorial for a transactional churn prediction using sample data: [Transactional churn prediction (preview) sample guide](sample-guide-predict-transactional-churn.md).

 ## Prerequisites